 La Petite Maison

-Nice’s fashionable hot spot, whose regulars include Elton John, Bono and Rod Stewart, has spread its Gallic wings into London’s Mayfair with the opening (in June 2007) of the place to have lunch.
+Nice’s fashionable hot spot, whose regulars include Elton John, Bono and Rod Stewart, spread its Gallic wings into London’s Mayfair in June 2007 and has become one of the area’s perennially chic eateries.
 Tucked away in a backstreet mews near Bond Street shopping, Claridge’s and Cipriani, La Petite Maison has a pleasant, airy feel, with giant windows, pale rustic wood floors, cream walls and high ceilings.
 Better still is the Provençal menu, which is based on a “sharing” philosophy.
-Initially sceptical of the concept (I tend to go quiet when what I’ve ordered looks better than my fellow diners’ choices), I found that it works well, as long as you order plenty of dishes.
+Initially skeptical of the concept (I tend to go quiet when what I’ve ordered looks better than my fellow diners’ choices), I found that it works well, as long as you order plenty of dishes.

 London is having a Peruvian moment.
-First came the low-key, late-night Ceviche (17 Frith St.; 44-207-292-2040), now the more grown-up gastronomic Lima, and on the horizon is Coya.
-Lima was started by a renowned team including Peruvian chef Virgilio Martinez (who has had stints at Lutece in New York, the Ritz in Paris and Astrid y Gastyon in Madrid).
+First came the low-key, late-night Ceviche (17 Frith St.; 44-20-7292-2040), now the more grown-up gastronomic Lima, and Coya.
+Lima was started by a renowned team including Peruvian chef Virgilio Martinez (who has had stints at Lutèce in New York, the Ritz in Paris and Astrid y Gastyon in Madrid).
 The look is minimalist with a touch of Inca.

 Plenty of hedge fund bonuses have been spent at this relaunched Mayfair restaurant, which has become the “it” spot under new owner Richard Caring, a fashion magnate who also owns Le Caprice, the Ivy and J. Sheekey.
 Sit at the oval-shaped oyster bar, the see-and-be-seen focal point of this chic seafood eatery, and people watch over a glass of bubbly and some delicious dover sole or stargazy pie.
 Original works by such British artists as Gary Hume, Michael Landy and Fiona Rae adorn the walls.
 And celebrity doorman Sean McDermott (ex-Wolseley gatekeeper and the ultimate thermometer of a restaurant’s hotness) is there to greet and to bid adieu.
 Of course, it doesn’t hurt that its neighbor the Connaught has been gloriously refurbished and that Mount Street has become one of the best shopping streets in the city, with its mix of high-end (Balenciaga, Marc Jacobs, et al) and avant-garde boutiques.

-The latest offshoot from Da Polpo, Spuntino has no phone but oozes charm with its bar seating, distressed tile wall and menu featuring such American comfort food staples as mac and cheese.
+The latest offshoot from Polpo, Spuntino has no phone but oozes charm with its bar seating, distressed tile wall and menu featuring such American comfort food staples as mac and cheese.
+Reservations not accepted.

 The Centre Point skyscraper has been a lightening rod of controversy since it opened in 1966 and was declared a monstrosity marring the city’s skyline.
-The reason that people are talking about it this fall, though, is that a stunning new private club has opened on the top three floors.
-Tom Dixon, who recently spiffed up the Soho House, has brought 21st-century glamour to complement the stunning city views.
+Its reputation received a boost in 2008, however, when this stunning club opened on the top three floors.
+Tom Dixon, who also spiffed up the Soho House, has brought 21st-century glamour to complement the stunning city views.
 Rather than enter via the main lobby, guests climb an exterior stairway to a mezzanine level, where a receptionist ushers them to a private elevator.
-On the 31st floor, which can be rented for private parties, a thirty-foot zinc bar cues the Austin Power’s ambiance.
+On the 31st floor, which can be rented for private parties, a thirty-foot zinc bar cues the Austin Powers ambiance.
 One floor above is where most members gather in the main lounge (dominated by Dixon’s updated take on Eames lounge chairs).
 The various restaurants all emphasize the view, as does the Champagne bar on the top floor.
-In another modern twist, this is probably the first private club in the city to donate a percentage of membership fees to charity.
+Recently, the Paramount changed their members-only policy and the restaurants are now open to all, with or without a membership.

 Search By Keyword